GLOBAL MARKETS-Equities drop as evidence mounts of deep global recession

 U.S. economic activity is likely to be "very bad" and the unemployment rate could rise above 10% because of efforts to slow the spread of the coronavirus, Cleveland Federal Reserve Bank President Loretta Mester told CNBC.
 L1N2BO2UT

-In currency markets, the dollar's safe-haven appeal saw it continue to rise.
+In currency markets, the dollar's safe-haven appeal pushed it up 0.6% against a basket of major currencies.
 USD=

 "In my view, markets have still not fully priced in the damage from the coronavirus, with some people still talking about V-shaped recovery," said Masahiko Loo, portfolio manager at Alliance Bernstein in Tokyo.